Monotone-based Numerical Schemes for Two-Dimensional Systems of Nonlocal Conservation Laws: Introduction

-However, for two-dimensional systems of nonlocal conservation laws, typically numerical approximations based on Lax-Friedrichs-type numerical schemes are considered \cite{ACG15,CR19,BGIV20,goatin2025pedestrians}.
+However, for two-dimensional systems of nonlocal conservation laws, typically numerical approximations based on Lax-Friedrichs-type numerical schemes are considered \revc{\cite{ACG15,CR19,BGIV20,goatin2025pedestrians,aggarwal2016crowd,colombo2015nonlocal}}.
 Here, the difficulty arises when the flux is nonlinear with respect to the local variable $\rho^k$ as in pedestrian models.
 If the flux is linear, more accurate numerical methods have already been studied.
-The authors of \cite{keimer2018multi,keimer2023nonlocal} consider numerical schemes based on the characteristics (in the scalar case $K=1$).
-In addition, Roe-type schemes have been studied for the nonlocal material flow model (including the system case) in \cite{RWGG20,GGZ25}.
+The authors of \cite{keimer2018multi,keimer2023nonlocal} consider numerical schemes based on the characteristics (in the scalar case $K=1$). \revc{For a nonlinear scalar flux a semi-discrete Lagrangian–Eulerian scheme is studied in \cite{abreu2025semi}.} In addition, Roe-type schemes have been studied for the nonlocal material flow model (including the system case) in \cite{RWGG20,GGZ25}.
 To the best of the authors' knowledge a general class of numerical schemes for the equation \eqref{eq:system}, based on monotone schemes and providing sufficient conditions for convergence, has not been studied yet.

 Furthermore, error estimates in one spatial dimension have been investigated very recently in a series of papers \cite{aggarwal2024accuracy,aggarwal2024well,aggarwal2025error} for different nonlocal models.
 In two-dimensions, the only known result follows from \cite{aggarwal2024well} via a splitting argument.
 However, the flux considered in \cite{aggarwal2024well} does not include most of the pedestrians models, since direct space and time dependencies are not present.